Special Operations Executive – Belhaven Hill STS 54B

-Margaret Hunter and her twin sister, Jean: F.A.N.Y.S.
+Margaret Hunter and her twin sister, Jean: F.A.N.Y.s

 Marion Jones - F.A.N.Y. & S.O.E.
 Wireless Operator

 Marion became a F.A.N.Y. on the 6th December 1943 and trained at Belhaven Hill between March and May 1944.
 She was drawn to the First Aid Nursing Yeomanry, the F.A.N.Y, after she’d been evacuated as a schoolgirl to Foy in Cornwall.
 There she stayed with an army major and his wife and a member of the F.A.N.Y.s had come visiting on leave.
 Marion liked her and her uniform and she thought that if the war lasted long enough, she’d like to join.
 Two or three years later she’d been told by a friend that the F.A.N.Y.s were recruiting, and she had applied and been accepted.
 She trained at Banbury in Oxfordshire and at Fawley Court before being sent north to Dunbar.
-She was training as a wireless operator and for the first time did night duty at Dunbar, was able to work on sets and felt that the atmosphere was ‘operational’ in tone.
+She was training as a wireless operator and for the first time did night duty after she's arrived at Dunbar There she was able to work on advanced radio sets and felt that the atmosphere was ‘operational’ in tone.

 After Dunbar she went back to Fawley Court and was there when the Second Front opened up, before being posted to the fully operational station at Grendon Underwood.
 While there Marion was in touch with agents in Europe on a daily basis and remembers the highly intensive work undertaken at the time of Arnhem.
 The wireless operators were only on air for a maximum of nine to ten minutes due to security concerns and Marion remembered the desperate nature of messages at this time.
 She and her colleagues had been taken off the wireless sets and sent into the teleprinter room and asked to stand over the teleprinter and check the messages.
 The nature of the messages alerted her to the gravity of what was happening.
 Messages were being decoded and sent from Grendon Underwood to HQ at Baker Street.
 She recalled two messages in particular: the first told of “Five crack Panzer divisions advancing” and the other, sent from a distraught agent simply read, “ If you can’t send us the equipment [arms, etc.] you can pack in your bloody war!”
 She found such messages quite frightening since she’d never read messages in plain English before, previously she had only dealt with coded ones.

 While at Belhaven Hill Marion remembered others, who worked there at the same time: The Hunter twins, who also helped with the cooking; Ken Shakeshaft; Sgt Sanderson; Sgt Grey and F.A.N.Y.s like Angel Armstrong, Jilly Lightfoot, Pamela Brain and Norma Lavery.
-She remembered the Jedburghs training there but said that they were kept strictly separate, though the girls had a pretty good idea that they were being trained as agents and were likely to be parachuted into France, etc.
+She remembered the Jedburghs (see below) training there but said that they were kept strictly separate, though the girls had a pretty good idea that they were being trained as agents and were likely to be parachuted into France, etc.

-Marion found Dunbar a very popular posting, after all it was a much quieter and more peaceful place after the Blitz in London.
+Marion found Dunbar a very popular posting, after all it was a much quieter and more peaceful place after Blitz-ravaged London.
 She found the work interesting and the station ‘homely’.
 She found the training at STS No. 54b was more advanced than she’d undergone at Fawley Court.
 The social life was good too.
 She and her friends often went to the officers’ club for dances, to the Church of Scotland canteen, to restaurants like El Greco and the Lauderdale.
 The chippy was patronised as was the Railway Inn.
 The cinema proved popular and was visited a lot.
 There Marion watched films such as ‘They met in the dark’, ‘Colonel Blimp’, ‘The youngest profession’ and ‘A quiet wedding’.
 On Sundays there was Church parade which she found enjoyable though quite ‘official’.